Change team working on product roadmap

 5 min

-We gathered insights from over 19 key research sources to uncover the best strategies for driving change within the financial services sector.
+We analysed insights from 19 leading research sources to uncover the best strategies for driving digital change in financial services.

-As financial services continue to undergo rapid digital transformation, the pressure to adapt is more intense than ever.
+As firms across the sector push forward with transformation, the pressure to adapt is higher than ever.

-According to a study from 2018, 73% of enterprise transformations fail to scale effectively enough to deliver a sustained return on investment.
+In a 2018 study, 73% of enterprise transformations failed to scale effectively to deliver a sustained return on investment.

 73% of enterprise transformations fail to scale effectively enough to deliver a sustained return on investment

-Leaders often struggle to gain unanimous support from stakeholders.
-Are you pushing for too much change or not enough?
+Leaders often struggle to get full stakeholder support.
+Are you pushing for too much change, or not enough?

-Change can be a source of friction.
-Here are 8 secrets to creating change without causing disruption.
+Change can create friction.
+Here are 8 secrets to delivering it without disruption.

 1. Communication Is Key

-Strong communication with stakeholders, staff, and customers is essential for organisational transformation.
-Keeping employees informed about ongoing changes promotes trust and helps them embrace new processes.
+Strong communication with stakeholders, staff, and customers is essential.
+Keeping people informed builds trust and boosts engagement with new processes.

-• Communicate frequently across various mediums including in-person, email, and video.
+• Communicate frequently via in-person, email, and video channels.

-• Enable a two-way conversation where employees can express concerns or ask questions.
+• Foster a two-way dialogue so employees can raise concerns or ask questions.

 2. Choose Your Team Wisely

-In 2021, many companies focused on hiring senior IT or technical staff, a trend set to continue.
-Microsoft predicts there will be 149 million new jobs by 2025 in roles such as:
+In 2021, many firms prioritised hiring senior technical staff - a trend that’s continuing.
+Microsoft forecasts 149 million new jobs by 2025 in areas like:

-• Data Analysis and AI - e.g., Data Analyst.
+• Data and AI - e.g. Data Analyst

 "Attracting a diverse talent pool, developing their skills, and fostering workforce buy-in is crucial for successful transformation.
 Embracing hybrid working models can make an organisation more attractive as a workplace."

-Allocating a significant portion of the technology budget towards change can help reduce cybersecurity incidents.
+Putting a significant portion of your tech budget into change initiatives can reduce risk and improve efficiency.

 Poor technology causes 32% of employees to leave their jobs

-Current key areas for investment in financial services include big data and analytics, AI and machine learning, robotic process automation, and cloud infrastructure.
+Priority investment areas include big data and analytics, AI and machine learning, robotic process automation, and cloud platforms.

 The Price Factor

-While hiring new talent is important, so is training your existing staff.
-By the end of 2022, it's estimated that 54% of employees will need reskilling.
+Hiring talent is vital - but so is training your team.
+By the end of 2022, 54% of employees needed reskilling.

-Many employees currently have low to moderate digital aptitude.
-Introducing new technology to staff without the proper knowledge can create friction.
-Fortunately, 68% of staff are willing to retrain.
+Many have low to moderate digital aptitude.
+Introducing new systems without upskilling risks pushback - but 68% of staff are willing to retrain.

 "Companies that invest in their people, commit to their development, and respect their ideas build loyalty, making change management easier."